odalle/YapDEVS/README.md

 ## INSTALL

-This pythion module requires python version 3.4 or higher.
+This python module requires python version 3.4 or higher.

 ## TRY IT